 POLYGRAPH FOR RELATIONSHIP STRUGGLES

-If you are considering a polygraph test for your relationship, then by definition, either one or both of you has lost the basic level of trust required to be at peace with one another.
+If you are considering a polygraph test (lie detector test) for your relationship, then by definition, either one or both of you has lost the basic level of trust required to be at peace with one another.

 Let's be honest.
 Living with broken or diminished trust erodes the strength of your commitment quickly.
 The longer the decay continues, the less likely it will be restored.
 You need to act quickly if you desire to maintain the relationship.